Policies

 The Financial Conduct Authority (FCA) defines a vulnerable customer as “someone who, due to their personal circumstances, is especially susceptible to detriment, particularly when a firm is not acting with appropriate levels of care.”

-The FCA expects firms like ourselves to treat customers fairly when we are dealing with people with vulnerable circumstances.
+The FCA expects firms like ours to treat customers fairly when we are dealing with people with vulnerable circumstances.

 Vulnerability groups